 Boutique-Only Distribution Creates Exclusivity

-Chanel’s approach to distribution contradicts conventional retail wisdom, yet creates powerful competitive advantages through intentional restriction.
-The strategy manifests across distribution, product availability, and pricing in ways that prioritize brand equity over short-term revenue capture.
-Unlike competitors pursuing omnichannel strategies, Chanel refuses to sell fashion and leather goods online, restricting purchases to physical boutiques where brand experience and scarcity can be controlled.
-Beauty and fragrance products appear in department stores and online, but core fashion remains boutique-exclusive.
+Chanel refuses to sell fashion and leather goods online, restricting purchases to physical boutiques where brand experience and scarcity can be controlled.
+Beauty and fragrance appear in department stores and online, but core fashion remains boutique-exclusive.

-Distribution control extends beyond digital channels to physical retail partnerships.
-Chanel operates over 300 owned boutiques globally while maintaining strict limits on wholesale distribution.
-The brand refuses participation in sale seasons, discount channels, or outlet stores that would dilute luxury positioning.
-That discipline creates perception of scarcity that drives desire even when production capacity could accommodate higher volume.
-Waiting lists for iconic pieces like the Classic Flap Bag, reportedly extending 2-3 years for popular colors and sizes, demonstrate how restriction fuels demand rather than satisfying it.
+The brand also refuses participation in sale seasons, discount channels, or outlet stores.
+That discipline creates a perception of scarcity that drives desire even when production capacity could accommodate higher volume.
+Waiting lists for the Classic Flap Bag, reportedly extending 2-3 years for popular colors, demonstrate how restriction fuels demand rather than satisfying it.

 Aggressive Price Escalation Tests Demand Elasticity